tarwn/lessthandot-hugo/blogs/content/posts/2009-08-13-recover-a-database-without-the-ldf-file.md

         ,@physname=N'C:Program FilesMicrosoft SQL ServerMSSQL.1MSSQLDATALOGLOSS.mdf'
 ```

 Before we can do this however, we need to rid our Meta data of the existence of the database LOGLOSS in the first place.
 In our test case we took the database offline.
-Sense we did that, the engine won’t allow an attachment as it is already there.
+Sense we did that, the engine won't allow an attachment as it is already there.
 So we need to remove that listing all together.
 Here is where that backup of the mdf.
-If you didn’t do that, you better now because we’re about to delete it.
+If you didn't do that, you better now because we're about to delete it.

-So if you haven’t, go into the Data directory and copy the mdf to the backup directory.
+So if you haven't, go into the Data directory and copy the mdf to the backup directory.

 Now run the DROP statement as